Hekstra-Lab/laue-index-assigner/INSTRUCTIONS.md

 ```bash
 cctbx.python precog_files/dials2precog.py dials_files_off_e e011e_off precog_integration_inputs_off_e /n/holyscratch01/hekstra_lab/brookner/lauescr/hsDHFR/images/
 ```
-and now, your output directory contains all the necessary files to call `precog precog_integrate.inp`.
-The last thing you will need to do is `mkdir integrated`, because this script wants to put the outputs in that directory, but won't create it if it doesn't exist.
+The last thing you will need to do is `mkdir integrated` inside of the output directory, because the integration script will want to put things in that subdirectory, but won't create it if it doesn't exist.
+With that, you're all set to source precog and call `precog precog_integrate.inp`.

 The outputs from precog integration are `.ii` ("integrated intensity") files. `rsbooster` contains a convient utility for converting those files to an `.mtz`; call `rs.precog2mtz --help` for details. (`pip install rs-booster` if necessary!)